 Laws not followed

 However, according to our research, these audit reports except are unavailable right from the Auditors General own website all the way to both national and county government websites as of today.
 Advanced google search as well as physical inquiry from these key institutions do not yield anything.
-But even more saddening is the fact that it is impossible to verify what papers were tabled on August 28 and 29 in Parliament as the “papers laid” section on National Assembly’s website is empty – only a handful of old papers from the 11th parliament can be accessed on the website.
+Unfortunately this makes it impossible to verify what papers were tabled on August 28 and 29 in Parliament as the “papers laid” section on National Assembly’s website is empty – only a handful of old papers from the 11th parliament can be accessed on the website.
 The 12th Parliament seems has done very little to make “papers laid” on the table of the House available for public perusal.

 No Response from The OAG Office to our Request